 #Tips 4: Disposal of test strip

 Typically, people with diabetes dispose of their blood strips in the same waste container as those in which they dispose of sharps.
-You should keep them in a sealed bag and then place it.
-Usually test strips have instructions inside the package about proper disposal.
+You should keep them in a sealed bag and then place them.
+Usually, test strips have instructions inside the package about proper disposal.
 Make sure to follow them religiously.

 It is important to know proper waste handling.
 Used diabetic supplies such as pen needles, syringes, lancets and blood strips are all considered medical waste.
 It is your moral duty to keep everyone safe by following proper disposal techniques and guidelines.